Imagimm-CIML/convert-mrxs-to-ometiff/README.md

 ## Description
 mrxs2tiff allows to convert MRXS files to OME TIFF files that can be read in software like QuPath.
-Take care : “16 bit mrxs files, or mrxs files with more than 3 channels should be converted to classical tif.
+Take care : “16 bit mrxs files, or mrxs files with more than 3 channels should be converted to classical tif with caseviewer.

 ## Requirements
  - Hardware (minimum): 2-core CPU @2GHz, 8GB of RAM